springernature/ux-elements-docs/introduction.md

-# Welcome to the Springer Nature Design System
+# Welcome to Elements.
+## The design system for Springer Nature.

 Please select a brand.